The short and simple answer to the above-stated question is no – cats should not drink lemon water.

 It is often used in dog shampoos and fragrances.

-However, unlike most dogs who can tolerate small amounts of limonene, cats are extremely sensitive to this substance.
+However, cats are susceptible to this substance, unlike most dogs, who can tolerate small amounts of limonene.

-Linalool also contributes to the specific scent, and it can be used as an insecticide.
+Linalool also contributes to the specific scent and can be used as an insecticide.

 Psoralen can be used to treat certain skin disorders, but unfortunately, it is phototoxic – if applied on the skin and then exposed to sunlight, it causes skin burns.